bajzc/bajzc.github.io/posts/vlc-how-to-generate-m3u-playlists/index.rst

    line 19: use regular expression to get the name of directory

-   line 21: use ffmpeg to get the duration of a media file in sedconds
+   line 21: use ffmpeg to get the duration of a media file in seconds

    line 28: use regex again to convert the relative path into URL